Biography

 Ahmed mater biograpahy 04

-His work is part of major international collections including The British Museum, London; Victoria & Albert Museum, London; Los Angeles County Museum of Art, California; and Centre Pompidou, Paris.
+His work is part of major international collections, including The British Museum, London; Victoria & Albert Museum, London; Los Angeles County Museum of Art, California; and Centre Pompidou, Paris.

 Solo exhibitions

-Brooklyn Museum (2019)
+Brooklyn Museum, New York (2019)

 King Abdullah Economic City, Saudi Arabia (2018)